megadix/express-recursive-routes/README.md

 # express-recursive-routes

-Recursively configure Express.js routes in a folder
+Recursively configure Express.js routes in a folder.
+It uses sensible defaults (filenames) but can be easily customized.

 # Usage